Otemba/paypal-to-eth/mining/README.md

 ## Basic concept
 Any webpage may start a dialog by sending and receiving a json file.
 [You may want to open the trial page.](https://github.com/Otemba/paypal-to-eth/blob/master/otembaTryOutPage.html)

-If you use the The dialog is a non-blocking ping-pong between the browser of your user and the CORS-enabled server of Otemba.
+The trial page shows the non-blocking ping-pong between the browser of your user and the CORS-enabled server of Otemba.

 ![States of a happy flow](https://raw.githubusercontent.com/Otemba/paypal-to-eth/master/images/statesWithText.png)